Bitouen Akae Arabesque Pattern Kutani Bowl

 Ideal for serving simmered dishes and salads.
 It can also be used to serve teriyaki bowls, poke bowls, and other Donburi rice dishes for one person.
 The shallow and wide shape makes it easy to serve food and make it look gorgeous.

-Bitoen is a Kutani ware kiln with over 100 years of history.
+Bitouen is a Kutani ware kiln with over 100 years of history.
 They create unique designs with hand-painted Kutani patterns arranged in a modern way.
-Using the motifs of famous pieces from the history of Kutani, such as Ko-Kutani, Yoshidaya, Ko-Sometsuke(blue and white porcelain), and Rosanjin, Bitoen proposes warm tableware for daily use.
+Using the motifs of famous pieces from the history of Kutani, such as Ko-Kutani, Yoshidaya, Ko-Sometsuke(blue and white porcelain), and Rosanjin, Bitouen proposes warm tableware for daily use.

 - Dimension: D17.5cm×(6.9in) × H8.5cm(3.3in)